 Farm Services provides both research and production farming on acreage in and around the campus.
 It hosts as many as 20 research projects at any given time, as well as cropping close to 1,000 acres of hay, corn, barley, wheat and soybeans.
 Farm Services maintains a college "land-bank" that keeps land in agricultural production, as the need for research acreage ebbs and flows.
 Farm Services also operates the university compost facility, which currently handles about 6,000 tons of waste annually, making it the second largest recycling operation in Tompkins county.
 Cereal grains and forages grown on Farm Services land are either used within Cornell, or sold to defray the cost of operations.

 Farm Services does much more than manage roughly 1,000 acres that is home to important national and international agricultural research.
 It also provides agricultural services and equipment at substantial cost savings to departments, programs and researchers across the university.

-- Provides on-demand tiling, drainage, trucking, mowing, excavating, brush & land clearing, machinery repair, snow removal, and much more.
+- Provides on-demand tilling, drainage, trucking, mowing, excavating, brush & land clearing, machinery repair, snow removal, and much more.

 - Maintains a rental fleet of excavation equipment, commercial trucks, tractors, and farm machinery for use of all departments at the College of Agriculture and Life Sciences.

 - Operates a fuel station that serves tractors, trucks and large machinery for more than 10 departments.

 - Large scale research on forage and biofuel grasses is underway to identify the best grasses, or "feedstocks" for bioenergy development in the Northeast.
 Researchers are studying quality, yields, disease and insect resistance of the best potential candidates of warm and cool-season grass species for conversion to biofuel, a top priority of the federal government.
 Read more